mnjnsng/L1-MBRL/README.md

 # Robust Adaptive Model Based Reinforcement Learning

-We modified the repo [this repo](https://github.com/WilsonWangTHU/mbbl-metrpo), which is the repo shared by the authors of MBBL-METRPO
+We modified [this repo](https://github.com/WilsonWangTHU/mbbl-metrpo), which is the repo shared by the authors of MBBL-METRPO

 ## Authors